m e n u

 Xammy grinned.
 "Of course: Tintin and Snowy, Super and Man and Ronald and Buck - you're in charge, Peterboy."

-Startled, Peterboy turned off Xammyboy, looking around wildly for something that couldn't talk to him.
+Startled, Peterboy turned off Xammyboy, desperately looking around for something that couldn't talk to him.
 Finally, he stretched himself on the bed with an old Karl May book.
 Less than half an hour later, the Geybey was switched on again.

 "What's the matter with you?!"
 Xammy said reproachfully.
 "Just switching people off isn't exactly the fine way of hopes and popes.
 What's your problem, man?"